 For the most part, there is steady demand for immigration consultants across Canada.
 The latest job outlook report from the Government of Canada Job Bank shows moderate-to-strong job growth in this field, in every province and territory (except Nunavut).

 What's driving demand for immigration consultants?
 Canada's ambitious immigration policy.
 The government plans to attract more than 1 million new permanent residents by the end of 2021!

 The main goal is to attract more skilled workers to Canada, so we can sustain our (aging) labour force and spur economic growth.
 But the new policy also includes a big push to welcome more refugees and reunite more families—under Family Sponsorship, Refugee and Protected Person immigration programs.

 Many of these newcomers will need help with the immigration process.
 They will need assistance in selecting the right programs, successfully completing applications, mounting appeals, etc. This is where immigration consultants fit into the equation.

 4. Do Immigration Consultants need a license to practice?

 Yes.
 You can't start work right after completing immigration consultant training.
 Once you've graduated from the program, you must pass a licensing exam.

 The exam is administered by the Immigration Consultants of Canada Regulatory Council (ICCRC).
-You must also become a member with the ICCRC before you can legally work in the field.
+You must also become a member with the ICCRC (and pay membership dues) before you can legally work in the field.